-Hanna has always been fascinated by the body and has work physically as a dancer, teacher and now working with others as a Pilates teacher and Remedial Massage Therapist.
+Hanna has always been fascinated by the body and has work physically as a dancer, teacher and now working with others as a Pilates teacher and Soft Tissue Therapist.

 Hanna Trained at London Contemporary Dance School where she gain an MA in Dance Performance and a BA (Hons)